Thomas88s/Initiative/README.md

 7. Run `npm start` to verify that installation was successful.
 8. Run `npm bootstrap install`  to install the bootstrap package.

+## Deployment note

+To get the full experience, the app will need to be deployed twice.
+Once as a user, where anyone can sign in and get access, and once as the admin.
+Admin can only be accessed with the correct email and it is as follows: `admin@initiative.com`.

 ## How Initiative works

 1. After initial sign in, users are directed to the user side interface of the  Initiative application.
 This includes a user specific experience that is tailored to the user.